Observatory, Cape Town: Amenities

 The suburb's proximity to the University of Cape Town (UCT) and its medical school in particular, has always made it popular with both students and faculty.
 Observatory has long been a vibrant area, as a result of its high proportion of students.
 There are numerous restaurants and bars, and many neighbourhood staples.
 Most restaurants and retail shops are located along Lower Main road with a 95-year-old bottle store, Observatory Liquors, situated in the middle.
 There is also a shopping complex in St. Peter's square, which is located opposite Groote Schuur graveyard.

 Observatory is home to many churches.
 The Anglican parish church of St Michael and All Angels, designed by Sir Herbert Baker and the only one of his churches completed to his design, is a bastion of Anglo-Catholicism within the Anglican community of South Africa and has a strong choral tradition.

 Observatory has a soccer and hockey stadium below the station, Hartleyvale Stadium which is flanked on one side by Liesbeeck Parkway and on the other by Willow Road.
 In this section of land, there is also an outdoor swimming pool that is popular on summer afternoons – between the two there's a circus school.
-A driving range and nine-hole golf course is housed at the River Club.